Last updated on: 10/4/2019

 Next, make sure your camera skills are up to the job.

-You can have all the motivation in the world but if you take terrible photos then maybe travel photography isn’t for you, not just yet anyway.
+You can have all the motivation in the world but if you take terrible photos then maybe travel photography isn’t for you.

-Don’t ask your mum, dad or best friend if you’re photos are good.
-They have to say they are.
+Don’t ask your mum, dad or best friend if your photos are good because they have to say they are.
 Instead, join a good Facebook group for photographers and ask for a photo critique.

 Just know how to take criticism well.

 It’s not always easy hearing other people point out the faults in an image you thought was great.
 If you don’t take it personally, and instead see it as an opportunity to learn, you’ll bring your photos up to standard in no time.